nnieddu/WhereIsTheCat/README.md

 # WhereIsTheCat

-A game using Google maps API to generate a scene where you need to find the cat
+A game using Google maps API to generate a scene where you need to find the cat in street view.